How did we make this edition?

 , and <note>

-in the XML of the 1818 edition to represent insertions, deletions, and notes written.
-The 1823 edition was prepared from careful OCR of a photofacsimile thanks to Carnegie Mellon University librarians, and Elisa worked with Rikk Mulligan to prepare the XML for the 1823 edition to parallel that of the 1818, Thomas, and 1831 texts.
+in the XML of the 1818 edition to represent insertions, deletions, and handwritten notes on the printed text.
+The 1823 edition was prepared from careful OCR of a photofacsimile thanks to Carnegie Mellon University librarians, and Beshero-Bondar worked with Rikk Mulligan to prepare the XML for the 1823 edition to parallel that of the 1818, Thomas, and 1831 texts.
 Each of these versions was prepared for collation to share the same XML elements for paragraphs, chapters, letters, lines of poetry, and other structural features as well as inline emphasis of words and phrases in the source documents.
-Preparing the texts for collation in XML was an early "data output" of our project that we share with the complete Variorum edition as potentially useful to other scholars.
+Preparing the texts for collation in XML was an early “data output” of our project that we share with the complete Variorum edition as potentially useful to other scholars.

-While the simple XML encoding of the 1818, 1823, Thomas, and 1831 editions is designed to be parallel, it's important to point out that we did not change the markup of the manuscript notebooks from the S-GA archive at this stage.
+While the simple XML encoding of the 1818, 1823, Thomas, and 1831 editions is designed to be parallel, it is important to point out that we did not change the markup of the manuscript notebooks from the S-GA archive at this stage.
 We simply bundled each of its separate TEI XML files (one file for each page surface) into larger files to represent Boxes 56 and 57 (containers of the looseleaf sheets remaining of the manuscript notebook.
-Those boxes are thought to contain a mostly continuous though fragmentary ”fair copy” of the manuscript notebook.
-The ”surface and zone” TEI markup of the S-GA MS edition tracked lines of handwritten text on every page surface, including deletions, insertions, and marginal notes.
-To amke it possible to compare the S-GA edition to the others, we had to establish a method of mapping the S-GA encoding to the simple XML we prepared for the print edition files.
-We analyzed the S-GA encoding to map which S-GA TEI elements were equivalent to those in the simple XML we prepared for the print editions.
-The markers of all the structural features including letters, chapters, and paragraphs were all signaled with empty milestone markers.
-Notes to add material in the margins had been encoded at the end of each page file, so we resequenced these to position them in reading order, following the very clear markup in the S-GA files as to their insertion locations.
+Those boxes are thought to contain a mostly continuous though fragmentary “fair copy” of the manuscript notebook.
+The “surface and zone” TEI markup of the S-GA MS edition tracked lines of handwritten text on every page surface, including deletions, insertions, and marginal notes.
+To make it possible to compare the S-GA edition to the others, we first had to establish a method of mapping the S-GA encoding to the simple XML we prepared for the print edition files.
+As discussed in the previous section, we analyzed the S-GA encoding to map which S-GA TEI elements were equivalent to those in the simple XML we prepared for the print editions, and ensured that the markers of all the structural features (including letters, chapters, and paragraphs) were all signalled with empty milestone markers.
+Notes to add material in the margins had been encoded at the end of each S-GA page file, so we resequenced these to position them in reading order, following the very clear markup in the S-GA files as to their insertion locations.
 Much of this resequencing was handled with XSLT to prepare the texts so that marginal additions could be placed in reading sequence.
 That resequencing was crucial to be able to collate the S-GA TEI with the other documents, because collation proceeds by comparing strings in sequential order.

 From Collation Data to Variorum Edition

-The collation process was going to read these XML documents we had prepared as long strings of text.
+The collation process would read these XML documents we had prepared as long strings of text.
 It would produce outputs that we could structure to create our Variorum edition.
 New markup would be added to indicate passages in each document that varied from each of the others.
-In a way, the markup we prepared was going to be taken apart and reassembed by the collation and edition construction.
-To prepare for this process we need to transformed their structure so that the markup could be radically restructured: We “flattened” the XML structure of our source edition files. elements, convert self-closing milestone markers for collation, because the collation process needs to be able to locate alterations that collapse or open up new paragraphs and chapters.
-We similarly flattened the markup of the Shelley-Godwin archive texts, and we wrote an algorithm in Python to exclude page surface and line markers from the collation, because our process compares what we think of as semantic structures; thus, the paragraphing, the chapter, the volume boundaries matter where the page boundaries and lineation do not.
-When the editions are thus prepared in comparable “flat” XML, we process them with CollateX, which locates the points of variance (or “deltas”) and outputs these in TEI XML critical apparatus markup.
-We have devised a structure that we call the “spine” of the edition created from the TEI critical apparatus to point to specific locations in each of the edition files.
+In a way, the markup we prepared was going to be taken apart and reassembed by the collation and the construction of the edition files that we are publishing.
+To prepare for this process, we transformed the source edition files so that the markup could be radically restructured into to a TEI edition that expresses comparison.
+The reason why we “flattened” the XML structure of our source edition files and converted their elements into self-closing milestone markers was because the collation process needs to be able to locate alterations that collapse or open up new paragraphs and chapters.
+We similarly flattened the markup of the Shelley-Godwin archive texts, and we wrote an algorithm in Python to exclude page surface and line markers from the collation, because our process compares what we think of as semantic structures: the paragraphing, the chapter, the volume boundaries.
+These semantic structures are meaningful for comparison where the page boundaries and lineation do not.
+When the edition files are thus prepared in comparable “flat” XML, we process them with CollateX, which locates the points of variance (or “deltas”) and outputs these in TEI XML critical apparatus markup.
+We processed the output of CollateX to create the “spine” of the edition, storing variant information in a TEI critical apparatus.
+That critical apparatus stores pointers to specific locations in each of the distinct edition files.
 Designed from the very first output of the collation process, the spine serves as a centralized storage of information about each passage in each of the five texts in the Variorum.

-We develop the five edition files by outputting them from the data stored in the spine, which contains the original text and its normalized versions used for comparison bundled into XML structures to organize the versions into groups sharing the same normalized text.
-The process of developing the TEI spine and the TEI edition files from the collation process is complicated series of transformations using primarily XSLT programming.
+The data stored in the “spine” begins by containing the original text together with its normalized form, organized in units that group variant passages.
+The spine data serves as a basis for developing the five distinct edition files, through a processing pipeline combining Python and XSLT.
 For the technical details on how we read and process the collation data from the source texts, calculate edit-distances, and create the editions, see our postcollation pipeline documentation.
 To summarize the process, it involves:

 - Transforming the output of the collation software into a TEI file that stores all information about where all five texts are same and where they are different in the form critical apparatus encoding.
 This is considered a “standoff” version because it stands alone, outside the five editions, and is designed to link to them and supply information about them.